robot297/JAG_7_2019/Lab 7 Questions.md

 You should not modify the description when you save tickets.
 So, the approach of saving all descriptions in lowercase or uppercase is not an acceptable solution for this problem.

-Implement `TicketStore.searchByDescription` to search the list and return all matching tickets.
+Finish TicketStore.java `searchByDescription` method to search the list and return all matching tickets.

-If `TicketStore.searchByDescription` doesn't find any matches, return an empty list.
+If TicketStore.java  `searchByDescription` doesn't find any matches, return an empty list.
-If `TicketStore.searchByDescription` is called with an empty string, or a null string, it should return an empty list.
+If TicketStore.java `searchByDescription` is called with an empty string, or a null string, it should return an empty list.

 Implement Question_2_Support_Ticket_Manager.menuOptionSearchByDescription.
 Use the `askUserQuestion` method in TicketUI to ask the user for the search String.
-Use `TicketStore.searchByDescription` to search for matching tickets Use the `displayTickets` method in TicketUI to display all matching tickets.
+Use `searchByDescription` method in TicketStore to search for matching tickets Use the `displayTickets` method in TicketUI to display all matching tickets.